upendra0827/project/README.md

 ### Creating CSS

-Then the case is with CSS, where the browser cretaes CSSOM-Cascading Style Sheet Object Model just like HTML DOM.<br>
+Then the case is with CSS, where the browser cretaes CSSOM-Cascading Style Sheet Object Model, just like HTML DOM.<br>
 ![This is an image](https://api.programmingsoup.com/images/CSSOM.png)

 ### Creating Render Tree by Javascript